Photo courtesy of Ming Nomchong

 Megan O’Neill is the senior beauty editor at goop.
 Which is another way of saying she has a passion for clean products, loves anything that reduces stress, and will happily guinea pig herself in the name of wellness.

+The weather’s finally getting warmer, and Memorial Day will be here in a hot second.
 The two things I love most about summer in New York City are the searing heat (some wilt; I thrive) and all the aquatic excursions it provokes.
 When the air is thick and the sun so unrelenting that you’re drenched thirty seconds into your commute, my friends and I hop the A train to Rockaway Beach, where we rotate swimming and basking until the sun is a receding swirl of hot pink and sherbet orange.
 Or my husband and I take a Zipcar to swim in the falls in Minnewaska State Park, which I think of as the Big Sur of the East Coast.

 Kempisty designed it to be deeply calming and resetting—and it is.
 It feels indulgent, soothing, and grounding all at once.
 It leaves your hair pristine and your mind preoccupied with nothing but the heavenly sensation of your fingers fluttering and stroking your head.
 It’s also incredibly simple.